MorEnergy/MorEnergy/README.md

 ## About Me

 Hi there!
-I'm [Adam](https://github.com/MorEnergy), an aspiring programmer with a keen interest in data, finance, and technology.
+I'm [Adam](https://github.com/MorEnergy), an aspirant programmer with a keen interest in data, finance, and technology.
 I am passionate about leveraging data-driven insights to solve real-world problems and drive innovation.

 ## Projects